ruliancruz/jornadamilhas-api/README.md

 `POST /depoimentos`

 Allow registration of a new testimonial.
-The body of request must have a JSON object with `personName` (name of the testimonial author), `testimonialText` (testimonial text) and `photoPath` (author photo URL) as required fields.
+The body of the request must have a JSON object with `personName` (name of the testimonial author), `testimonialText` (testimonial text) and `photoPath` (author photo URL) as required fields.
 If done correctly it will return the body of a JSON with the data of the created object.

 Request Example: